asishgeek/asishgeek.github.io/index.md

 	<h1 class="pageTitle">Recent News</h1>
 </div>

+#### February 1, 2017
+Will be in Seattle from Feb 1st - Feb 3rd for the Facebook PhD Machine Learning Summit.
+Thanks Facebook for the hospitality.

 #### January 25, 2017
 Two papers accepted to AISTATS 2017.
 The first paper in about information-theoretic limits of learning Bayesian networks, while the second paper concerns with necessary and sufficient conditions